- Books, Literature, and Writing

+Below is a doodle I scribbled.
 This is Fredonia.
-Doesn't that sound like an exotic or French name?
+Doesn't that sound exotic or French-sounding name?

 Her scarf is the first thing I drew.
 It’s flowing behind her as she angles her head for the camera.
-Her head and hair, and then her eyes were next.
+I drew her head and hair, and then her eyes were next.
 Because eyes are symmetrical, I copied and pasted her second eye right next to the first one.
 Then I scribbled a clothing-covered body so that her head wasn't floating in the air.

 Her shoulders are slumped, so I'm going to say she's a 13-year-old who was just told by her older brother to go home for supper.
 She gave him an attitude--and a dirty look over her shoulder--as she flounced off.

 So I have a name and a posture.
 Character development has started!

 Click HERE to view or download the development sheet on Google Docs, or just look below for more things to keep in mind for character development:

 As you can probably imagine, the questions we ask as we develop our characters can go on forever.
 Answering one will just open the door to even more questions, answers, and discoveries about your character.

 It’s always a good idea to come up with even a basic character development/details sheet before writing this character into a story.
 If they are going to be a round character (one that grows and develops as the story goes) rather than a static character (one whose personality changes very little if at all), then you will need to know enough about them to write them into a story.